OpenKore/openkore/openkore/trunk/README.txt

 - Add Slim Pitcher to location skills list
 - Skill timeout when runFromTarget is enabled fixed.
 - Correctly support UTF-8 BOM characters.
-- Correctly load skills.txt as UTF-8.
+- Correctly load skills.txt and avoid.txt as UTF-8.
 - Fix sendQuitToCharSelect
+- Fix Korean character encoding support.
+- Fix FreeBSD and other Unix support.
+MacOS X *might* also be supported now, but it's untested.

 New config options:
 - dealAuto_names <list of player names>